Apple iPhone 8 full review

-On 12 September Apple unveiled its new batch of smartphones for 2017, including the iPhone X (which got most of the headlines) and the iPhone 8 (which for many people will actually be the better option).
+In September and October of 2017 Apple launched its new batch of smartphones, including the iPhone X (which got most of the headlines) and the iPhone 8 (which for many people is actually the better option).
 The tech community has a short memory, but do these new products really put 2016's iPhone 7 in the shade?
 Has it become a bad phone overnight?
 Not so fast.

 In this article we put the new iPhone 8 up against the iPhone 7 in a head-to-head comparison, weighing up the two devices' design, features, specs and prices, to help you decide which is the right phone for you.
 (For our thoughts on the next generation of handsets that came along in late 2018, see our iPhone XS review, our iPhone XS Max review and our iPhone XR review - but these are far more expensive options.)